 Hello subscribers!
 Jet Fuel Review is returning with a new batch of editors all eager to take part in questions and answers for the blog counterpart.
 Our choice of Q and A isn’t by mistake, it is a quick way to get a look into the thoughts that whirl in each editor’s head.
 Our first starting editor for Fall 2019 is Jordan Benes and here is a little bit about her:

-Jordan is a junior at Lewis University studying Health and Human performance to become an Occupational Therapist and she also has a writing minor.
-She chose to get a minor in writing because from childhood on she has had a love of reading and writing.
+Jordan is a junior at Lewis University studying Health and Human performance to become an Occupational Therapist.
+She is also a Writing minor.
+She chose to pursue a minor in writing because from childhood she has had a love of reading and writing.
 Some of her favorite hobbies include hiking, reading, dancing, yoga, photography, painting, and listening to music.
 Some of her favorite movies and books include Jurassic Park, Jaws, Star Wars, Lord of the Rings, It, 1984, and The Sword of Shannara.

 For our Spring 2019 issue of Jet Fuel Review (with cover art by artist Delano Dunn) there is a special section that presents collaborative writing, which is writing that multiple artist’s crafted.
 As a way to celebrate the successful launch of our 17th issue, we’ve asked some of students, faculty, and alumni to join in and construct a piece, or multiple, that they created with their peers.

 Presented below is a segment of the Special Section’s introduction as written by JFR Managing Editor, Zakiya Cowan, and a collection of fantastic collaboratively written pieces by some of our very own editors of Jet Fuel Review as well as some members of the Lewis University community.
 In summation, each of these pieces remain as a showcase of the bridge of collaboration and we are excited to present this talent.